warnercp15/PracticandoReact/README.md

-Repository to put into practice and refresh some React concepts like Hooks, Redux
+Repository to implement Usestate Hook and Responsive Design